jamesa08/MIDIAnimatorDocs/docs/source/general/breakdown.md

     	* Deletes all unnecessary information left over (clears all instance variables)

 ## Dealing with overlapping animation:
-In Figure A, we are given a simple damped oscillation function.
+In Figure A, we are given a simple dampened oscillation function.

 <div style="text-align: center;">
     <img alt="images/breakdown_figurea.png" src="https://raw.githubusercontent.com/jamesa08/MIDIAnimatorDocs/main/docs/images/breakdown_figurea.png">

-*Figure A, simple damped oscillation*
+*Figure A, simple dampened oscillation*
 </div>

 If we were to animate Figure A using a simple MIDI file (2 notes, with the notes overlapping), it would look something like Figure B.